cytoscape/cytoscape.js-edgehandles/README.md

   handleNodes: 'node', // selector/filter function for whether edges can be made from a given node
   hoverDelay: 150, // time spend over a target node before it is considered a target selection
   cxt: false, // whether cxt events trigger edgehandles (useful on touch)
-  enabled: true, // whether to start the plugin in the enabled state
+  enabled: true, // whether to start the extension in the enabled state
   toggleOffOnLeave: false, // whether an edge is cancelled by leaving a node (true), or whether you need to go over again to cancel (false; allows multiple edges in one pass)
   edgeType: function( sourceNode, targetNode ) {
     // can return 'flat' for flat edges between nodes or 'node' for intermediate node between them